-- When using the Process Order import, specify this 'virtual' location in the column mapping step again.
+- When using the Process Order import, specify this 'virtual' location again in the column mapping step.

 Imported orders will have a source of DATAIMPORTEXPORT and will not be linked to any channel integration.
 That's why in reporting, these orders be separated from channel orders.

-- To include Received Dates and Processed Dates in the import file to have the imported order data more accurate.
+- Including Received and Processed Dates in the import file to make the imported order data more accurate.

 - The Shipping Date must be the actual dispatch date of the order.
 If not specified, the system will set the Shipping Date for all orders to be the date the import was completed.

-See our main documentation on Stock Forecasting for more details on configuring and using this functionality.
+See our primary documentation on Stock Forecasting for more details on configuring and using this functionality.

 Linnworks offers a separate Stock Consumption dashboard and has a few Query Data reports on consumption, such as:

 - Consumption Rate - Avg Stock Rate by Supplier

 - Consumption Rate - Avg Stock Normal Distribution - No Spikes

 - Consumption Rate by SubSource